Associated Air Transport Flight 1-6-6A

-On January 7, 1953, a Curtiss C-46F Commando operating as Associated Air Transport Flight 1-6-6A crashed into terrain approximately 8 miles west of Fish Haven, Idaho, killing all 40 people on board.
+On January 7, 1953, a Curtiss C-46F Commando operating as Associated Air Transport Flight 1-6-6A, returning soldiers home from Korea, crashed into terrain approximately 8 miles west of Fish Haven, Idaho, killing all 40 people on board.
 The plane had descended into an area of severe icing, causing ice to form on the wing, eventually crashing into the bottom of a ravine.

+An oddity of the accident was that the US military arranged for many aircraft to return a large group of soldiers home and boarded them in alphabetic order.
+All soldiers on this flight thus had last names beginning with the letters H, J and K.

 Accident

 The flight departed Boeing Field at 12:50 AM MST, and proceeded en route to Cheyenne Airport.
-It was carrying 37 U.S. soldiers participating in the Korean War who were returning home to their families.
-At 3:58 AM, the aircraft reported passing over Malad City, and estimated that it would reach Rock Springs at 4:45 AM.
-However, no further communications were received from the accident aircraft.

-The aircraft was later found to have impacted several pine trees, slid down a ravine, and collided with the base of a hill on the other side of the ravine.
+It was carrying 37 U.S. soldiers participating in the Korean War who were returning home to Fort Jackson in South Carolina.
+The flight was completely routine through 3:58 AM MST when the aircraft reported passing over Malad City at 13,000 ft, and estimated that it would reach Rock Springs at 4:45 AM.
+No further communications were received from the accident aircraft.
+The aircraft was later found to have impacted several pine trees at about 8,500 ft, slid down a ravine, and collided with the base of a hill on the other side of the ravine.

+Airline

+Associated Air Transport was a small irregular air carrier founded in 1947 by aviation pioneer Charles F. Blair Jr..
+By the time of the crash the airline had passed into other hands and was, at the time, based in San Antonio, Texas with a fleet that comprised two C-46 aircraft.

 Aircraft

-The Curtiss C-46F Commando was registered as N1648M (MSN 22395).
+Curtiss C-46F MSN 22395, registration N1648M was leased from the United States Air Force and had previously been operated by Seaboard and Western and Skyways International.
 It had first flown in 1945, and at the time of the accident, the aircraft had 1941 airframe hours.